mozilla-ai/mcpd/docs/makefile.md

 These commands manage the [MkDocs](https://www.mkdocs.org) developer documentation site for `mcpd`.

+!!! note "Environment"
+    Docs commands assume you have `uv` installed and available in your `PATH` (in additon to Go).

 - **Generate CLI reference docs from the Cobra commands**
     ```bash
     make docs-cli